pmaxhogan/bomb-game/proto.md

 This is a player Fifteen bits of player x (int part) Fifteen bits of player y (int part) Fifteen bits of player UUID Two bits of direction*

 1                011010101011011                     011010101011011                     11
-This is a bullet Fifteen bits of bullet x (int part) Fifteen bits of bullet x (int part) Two bits of direction
+This is a bomb Fifteen bits of bomb x (int part) Fifteen bits of bomb x (int part) Two bits of direction
 ```

 Notes: